-No. Submission Matters in Submission Response to Submission No. 25 Submission Human Habitats for Burke Leading Pty Ltd Human Habitats have written this submission for Burke Leading Pty Ltd, who are developing the Thornhill Central Estate on property 63 in the Toolern DCP.
-The land is in Charge Area 2 in the Toolern DCP.
-1. The changes to the PSP and DCP consolidate two properties 63A and 63B into one property 63 2.
-The changes to Table 2 Property Specific Land Use Budget for the four properties identifies a reduction in net developable hectares of 0.77 Ha as a result in change in the size of land required for arterial roads and intersections.
-The submitter has stated that 0.29 Ha is needed for arterial road widening and 0.81 Ha is required for an intersection.
-Submitter is concerned that Table 2 has an error as it states that there is a loss of 0.14 Ha but it should be 0.77 Ha by the submitters calculations.
-Development Infrastructure Levy 3.
-The change to the Development Infrastructure Levy will result in an increase in contribution payments of approximately \$2.73 million (\$21/22), which will have a substantial impact on the viability of the Estate that is significantly progressed through the development process.
-4. The plan fails to provide transparency around the substantial increase to development contributions.
-5. The change to the DIL will have an impact on the viability of the development within the context of an already high development cost environment.
+No. Submission Matters in Submission Response to Submission 24 Human Ha Deer Park It for Awesome Ltd In the Toolern DCP.
+The land is in Charge Area 3 in the Toolern DCP.
+1. The changes to Table 2 Property Specific Land Use Budget for the property identifies an increase the net developable area of 0.02 Ha as a result in change in the size of land required for arteria roads.
+This change to the net developable area is supported.
+Development Infrastructure Levy 2.
+The change to the Development Infrastructure Levy will result in an increase in contribution payments of approximately \$500,000 (\$21/22), which will have a substantial impact on the viability of the development that is proposed on this land.
+3. The plan fails to provide transparency around the substantial increase to development contributions.
+4. The change to the DIL will have an impact on the viability of the development within the contean already high development cost environment.
+5. The change to the DIL will have an impact on the affordability of housing product to the end purchaser.
+6. The change to the DIL will have an impact on the delivery and diversity of housing product acre the Toolern DCP area.
+1. Noted.
+Development Infrastructure Levy 2.
 Noted.
-The FLP prepared for RD11 and IT26 on page 86 shows 0.18 Ha of land is required for IT26, and 0.29 Ha is required for RD11.
-These numbers are replicated in Table 2 Property Specific Land Use Budget in the Toolern DCP.
-This results in a loss of net developable land of 0.14 Ha not 0.77 Ha.
-Development Infrastructure Levy Noted.
-This amendment seeks to increase the Development Infrastructure Levy for the following reason When the Toolern PSP and DCP was prepared it was not informed by the preparation of Functional Layout Plans, Project Concept Plans, or Project Cost Sheets.
-This has resulted in inadequate land being reserved for infrastructure projects, and inadequate money being collected to construct the infrastructure.
-When the Rockbank PSP and DCP was prepared it identified road, intersection and bridge projects that need to be constructed along Paynes Road and apportioned 50% of the construction costs to the Toolern DCP.
-The Toolern DCP is not currently collecting money for their construction.
-When the Paynes Road PSP was prepared it identified additional bridge projects that need to be constructed on Mount Cottrell Road, which are missing from the Toolern DCP.
-When the Cobblebank Metropolitan Activity Centre Urban Design Framework was prepared identified two rail overpasses and one intersection project that should be included in the Toolern DCP.
-Council commissioned Cardno (now trading as Stantec) to prepared FLPs and Project Cost Sheets for transport projects, and Council has used the concept plans and project cost sheets from the VPA's Benchmark Infrastructure Costing project for community centres, pavilions, and communit centres.
-Council has estimated that there is an approximate shortfall in funding of \$232 million to constructed infrastructure identified in PSPs, DCPs and DDFs that apply to the Toolern PSP area.
-This is in part due to a The change to the Development Infrastructure Levy will result in an increase in contribution payments of approximately \$2.73 million (\$21/22), which will have a substantial impact on the viability of the Estate that is significantly progressed through the development process.
-The plan fails to provide transparency around the substantial increase to development the infrastructure identified in PSPs, DCPs and UDFs that apply to the Toolern PSP area.
-This is in part due to a change in methodology in how contemporary PSPs / DCPs are prepared, and in par problems created when the Paynes Road and Rockbank PSPs were prepared.
-The increase to the DIL is required to ensure infrastructure identified for delivery in the DCP can delivered at the size required to support the growing community and can be delivered in a timel manner.
-It is acknowledged that increased development costs may impact land sale prices; The change to the DIL will have an impact on the viability of the development within the context of an already high development cost environment.
-The change to the DIL will have an impact on the affordability of housing product to the end purchaser.
-Toolern PSP area.
-The change to the DIL will have an impact on the delivery and diversity of housing product across the Toolern DCP area.
-Housing Density This amendment should increase housing densities to better align with the Victorian Housing Strategy, would assist in offsetting the increased development contributions, and would allow for more efficient use of infrastructure across the PSP.
-7. Council acknowledges that some developers may seek to increase the density of housing to defire the increased DIL.
-Traditionally developers in the Toolern DCP area have provided three and four bedroom stock.
-If increased densities are provided it may result in the provision of two bedroom housing, which would improve housing diversity.
-Housing Density 8.
-Council acknowledges that some developers may seek to increase the density of housing to defire the increased DIL.
-Increasing the minimum density of housing for conventional density areas will result in an increased demand for schools, community centres and open space.
-It could also result in more rainwater runoff which would need to be accommodated in drainage assets.
+3. This amendment seeks to increase the Development Infrastructure Levy for the following reaso • When the Toolern PSP and DCP was prepared it was not informed by the preparation of Functional Layout Plans, Project Concept Plans, or Project Cost Sheets.
+This has resulted in inadequate land being reserved for infrastructure projects, and inadequate money being collected to construct the infrastructure. • When the Rockbank PSP and DCP was prepared it identified road, intersection and bridge projects that need to be constructed along Paynes Road and apportioned 50% of the construction costs to the Toolern DCP.
+The Toolern DCP is not currently collecting money if their construction. • When the Paynes Road PSP was prepared it identified additional bridge projects that need be constructed on Mount Cottrell Road, which are missing from the Toolern DCP. • When the Cobblebank Metropolitan Activity Centre Urban Design Framework was prepared identified two rail overpasses and one intersection project that should be included in the Toolern DCP.
+Council commissioned Cardno (now trading as Stantec) to prepared FLPs and Project Cost Sheet for transport projects, and Council has used the concept plans and project cost sheets from the VPA's Benchmark Infrastructure Costing project for community centres, pavilions, and commun centres.
+Council has estimated that there is an approximate shortfall in funding of \$232 million to constr the infrastructure identified in PSPs, DCPs and UDFs that apply to the Toolern PSP area.
+This is in part due to a change in methodology in how contemporary PSPs / DCPs are prepared.
+The increase to the DIL is required to ensure infrastructure identified for delivery in the DCP car delivered at the size required to support the growing community and can be delivered in a time manner.
+It is acknowledged that increased development costs may impact land sale prices; however this infrastructure is strategically justified to support residents and bus [12] [12] [12] [13] [13] [13] [13] [13] [13] [13] [13 Noti Com 6.
+Coul the bed hou: